celestiaorg/docs/developers/blobstream-offchain.md

 confirmation of the data being included in a block, the actual location of the data in Celestia can be determined.
 This data is used to create a `Span` which is included in the header and signed over by the sequencer.
-This `Span` can be used by contracts on ethereum that use the Blobstream contracts to prove some specific data was included.
+This `Span` can be used by contracts on Ethereum that use the Blobstream contracts to prove some specific data was included.

 ```go